 So far, certain tribals in India have been using the various parts of this tree for therapeutic purposes as well as against snake bites.

-If proper studies or research are done, this could turn out to be another valuable addition to the herbal treasure of the Western Ghats.
-It can be remedy for snake bites and certain skin diseases.
+If proper studies or research are done, this plant could turn out to be another valuable addition to the herbal treasure of the Western Ghats.
+It can be the remedy for snake bites and certain skin diseases.

 The small and beautiful flowers occur at the end of the branches.
 They are white and fan-shaped with five petals.
 There is a circular yellow ring at the center.